machal/cssmine-content/css3-multiple-backgrounds.md

 Remember that an image can also be represented by a [CSS3 gradient](<css3-gradients.md>) with a semi-transparent background.
-You can make use of this effect to cover an image even if you do not know the height of the
+You can make use of this effect to cover the image even if you do not know the height of the
 element:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~